 "I’ll be the first to say that I thought Taker vs. Shawn was the best match at WrestleMania, maybe one of the best matches I’ve seen in years," Hart told the UK Sun.
 "To a certain degree, I was proud of both of them.
 I never take away the fact that Shawn was a great wrestler, and he did a lot of great stuff.
 I’ve always been really proud of the match we had in Anaheim when I dropped the title to him."

 The two competitors were no strangers to one another in the ring.
 In their sixteen years together in the company, they squared off a total of five times: three times in 1997 but not again until 2009, though they did manage to interact from time-to-time behind-the-scenes.

 A History Not Just on Camera

-Taker, like many others, was sick and tired of seeing Shawn mess around with WWF business, especially after what happened a few months before at Survivor Series and what is now infamously known as the Montreal Screwjob.
+Like many others, Taker was sick and tired of seeing Shawn mess around with WWF business, especially after what happened a few months before at Survivor Series and what is now known as the Montreal Screwjob.
 Would Michaels do the right thing and put Austin over, or would he pull some shenanigans again?

 Undertaker, as the locker room leader, was taking no chances.
 Before the match, he got in Michaels’ face and showed his fists, letting the then egotistical star know that if he did anything other than put Austin over, he would face the consequences.